 The tech sector has been propping up this market of late.
 But cheap tech stocks still abound.
 Here are two with plenty of staying power.

 In assessing the state of the current market, it’s important to realize that market indexes can be deceiving.
 Take the S&P 500, for instance.
-As of Tuesday morning, it is down 12.7% from the February high.
+As of Monday morning, it is down 5.3% from the February high.
 But it’s only down that little because just five stocks account for 20% of the index.
 And they are all technology stocks.
-The median stock in the S&P 500 is down over 28%.
+The median stock in the S&P 500 is down more than 20%.

 Those top stocks include Microsoft (MSFT), Apple (AAPL), Amazon (AMZN), Alphabet (GOOG) and Facebook (FB).
-Since the market high in February, those five stocks have an average return of -3.3%.
-As of the market close on Tuesday, the tech-heavy NASDAQ index was actually in positive territory year-to-date—and that is after it returned about 38% in 2019.
+Since the market high in February, those five stocks have an average return of +2.6%.
+Entering the week, the tech-heavy Nasdaq index was actually in positive territory year-to-date—and that is after it returned about 38% in 2019.

 Many talk about the Fed stimulus or low interest rates driving the market.
 That may play a part, but the main driver is technology.
 Without the Technology sector it would have been a lame bull market followed by a much more severe bear market.